AzxRevanth/AzxRevanth/README.md

 # Hi there! 👋 I'm Revanth Anil Kumar

 🌟 **Welcome to my GitHub!**
-I'm a first-year **CSE (Cybersecurity)** student, driven by a passion for coding, problem-solving, and creating impactful projects.
+I'm a second-year CSE student, driven by a passion for coding, problem-solving, and creating impactful projects.
+My currently learning AI/ML, Cybersecurity and Quant.

 ---